(Updated April 30, 2021)

 Gov. Tim Walz and state agencies, including the Department of Employment and Economic Development (DEED), Minnesota Department of Health (MDH), and Department of Labor and Industry (DLI) are working together to safely allow businesses to open.

 Gov. Walz signed Executive Order 20-81 on July 22, 2020 requiring Minnesotans to wear a face covering in certain settings to prevent the spread of COVID-19 beginning on Saturday, July 25, 2020.
 The face covering (which can include a paper or disposable face mask, a cloth face mask, a scarf, a bandanna, a neck gaiter, or a religious face covering) is to cover the nose and mouth completely in indoor businesses and indoor public settings, including when waiting outdoors to enter an indoor business or public indoor space.
 Workers must also wear face coverings outdoors when it is not possible to maintain social distancing.
+The requirement to continue to wear a face mask was also reaffirmed in later Gov. Walz’s Executive Orders, most recently in Executive Order 21-01, issued on Jan.
+6, 2021.

 - When participating in organized sports in an indoor business or indoor public space while the level of exertion makes it difficult to wear a face covering.